Geothermal Home Heating & Cooling: The Pros and Cons for Homeowners

 What Is Geothermal Heating and Cooling?

 Geothermal technology for homes has improved rapidly in recent years.
 Improved efficiency makes geothermal a much more viable alternative to traditional HVAC systems, including those powered by natural gas, propane, or fuel oil.
-But are geothermal heat pumps efficient and which system is right for you?

 By understanding the various geothermal home heating pros and cons, you can make a more fully informed choice when it comes to upgrading or replacing your current system.